 So I’ve had to re-think the way I clean things and the e-cloth ® Glass & Polishing cloth is quickly becoming my BFF. (did I really just type BFF?
 I’ve been reading my niece’s facebook page too much)

 What is this Glass & Polishing e-cloth®, anyway?

-It’s a very finely woven microfiber cloth engineered (as an engineer-turned-stay-at-home-mom, I like to throw that word in whenever I can) specifically for polishing glass and shiny things like chrome or granite or stainless steel or jewelry.
+The Glass & Polishing e-cloth is a very finely woven microfibre cloth engineered (as an engineer-turned-stay-at-home-mom, I like to throw that word in whenever I can) specifically for polishing glass and shiny things like chrome or granite or stainless steel or jewelry.
 It has a silky texture that only slightly “grabs” onto your skin – unlike some of the plusher e-cloths – so you don’t get the heebie-jeebies when you hold it.

 The weave of this cloth does not allow for it to have a finished edge so it looks like it’s been cut with pinking shears.
 But fear not, after 10 months of use, mine has held up well, as you can see in the photo.
 The edges curl up a bit and very slightly fray but the cloth is very much intact.

 What Do You Use the Glass & Polishing e-cloth® for?

 Not to give anyone any ideas, but perhaps this is the cloth teenagers want to wipe their fingerprints off Daddy’s booze stash with.
 You use it with a bit of water (either spray some on the surface or slightly dampen the cloth) to clean windows, mirrors, etc.